vandomed/r2k/README.md

 ### table\_r2k

-Here’s an example:

-To summarize a fitted generalized linear model, simply call `glm_v` as you would `glm`.
-The result will be a formatted summary table printed to the RStudio Viewer.
-Here’s an example for logistic regression:
+If you swap in `table_r2k` for `table`, the results will print neatly to the Viewer:

 ``` r
 table_r2k(mtcars$cyl, mtcars$gear)